srbcheema1/puzzle4x4/README.md

 The game must be finished within 200 moves.

-The score (which is equal to the moves left) will only be awarded when you finish solving the puzzle.
+The score (which is equal to the moves left) will only be displayed when solve the puzzle.